White Rabbit (Marvel Comics): Fictional character biography

+During the Dark Reign storyline, White Rabbit appears as a member of the Hood's gang.

 White Rabbit is next seen in Los Angeles, where she is working as a drug dealer to the rich and famous.
 One of her clients is Bobby Carr, Mary Jane's boyfriend.
 Carr is also an actor and is using Mutant Growth Hormone to bulk up for a movie role.
 The Rabbit turned on her client when the U.S. Department of Justice wanted him to inform them who his dealer is.
 White Rabbit and her gang attacked Carr and MJ at a trendy Los Angeles club, gassing the party goers.
 Mary Jane rescued Carr and took out White Rabbit at the club, when the police arrived and took the White Rabbit into custody.

 During the Spider-Island storyline, White Rabbit (alongside Chance and Scorcher) attacks Peter Parker and Carlie Cooper at an abandoned lab that the Jackal is in at Empire State University.
 She ends up knocked down by Peter using the moves learned from Shang-Chi.

 During the Dying Wish arc, White Rabbit later makes a cameo at the Raft at the time when Hydro-Man, Scorpion, and Trapster spring Doctor Octopus (whose mind has been swapped with Peter's mind) out of the Raft.

 White Rabbit was then seen trying to rob a truck with two goons but when the Superior Spider-Man (Otto Octavius's mind in Spider-Man's body) arrived they quickly surrendered, as they did not wanted to be beaten in the same way he previously did to both Boomerang and Vulture.

-White Rabbit later appeared as a member of the Menagerie (which also consisted of Hippo, Skein, and a new villain called Panda-Mania).
-They were on a rampage stealing expensive eggs from an auction.
+White Rabbit later appears as a member of the Menagerie, a group of animal-themed villains.
 White Rabbit named the group the Menagerie because of the villains' animal themes, even though Skein did not use the Gypsy Moth name.
 She and the Menagerie are defeated by Spider-Man despite the fact that Skein used her powers to destroy Spider-Man's outfit.
 White Rabbit and the rest of the Menagerie later reunite to commit a diamond heist, which led to another defeat at Spider-Man's hands.

 White Rabbit next hires Howard the Duck to procure Pym Particles for her, but the plan is foiled by Ant-Man.
 She later participates in a gang war, battling the Spot in the Third Precinct.